PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 #### 7. Side Bar Functionality and Pathway Information
 ##### a).
 Side Bar Functionality
 ![SideBar_Image0](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/SideBar_Image0.png)

-*Fig. 9a.
+*Fig. 12a.
 Side bar functionality.*

-The sidebar, located on the left side of the interface, displays a list of top-expressed pathways labelled (**A**) in **Fig. 9b.** The number of pathways shown corresponds to the value specified earlier by the user on the [File Upload](#1-file-upload) page (see **Fig. 4b**).
-In addition to displaying the top pathways, the sidebar also indicates the total number of pathways in which expression hits were detected.
+The sidebar, located on the left side of the interface, displays a list of top-expressed pathways labelled (**A**) in **Fig. 10a.** The number of pathways shown corresponds to the value specified earlier by the user on the [File Upload](#1-file-upload) page (see **Fig. 5b**).
+In addition to displaying the top pathways, the sidebar also indicates the total number of pathways in which expression hits were detected which can be accessed by clicking 'See All' button, or by going to View->Search->For Pathway.

 ![SideBar_Image1](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/SideBar_Image1.png)
-*Fig. 9b.
+*Fig. 12b.
 Sorting pathways and expanding/collapsing the side bar.*

 **Sorting Pathways:** To sort pathways, click the "Sort" button (**B**) which opens a dropdown menu with two main sorting options; in alphabetical order, either ascending or descending sequence.

 **Expanding and Collapsing the Side Bar:** For the user to collapse the side bar and expand the main display view, click the arrows at the top right corner (**C**).
 To reopen the side bar, click the same arrows on the collapsed bar (**D**).

 ![SideBar_Image2](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/SideBar_Image2.png)
-*Fig. 9c.
+*Fig. 12c.
 Merging tabs within the side bar.*

 If the [Search](#b-search) and [Customise](#a-customise) tabs are added to the side bar, the user can easily switch between them by clicking the relevant icon or section name.
-The currently active section will be highlighted (**E**).
+The currently active section will have its icon highlighted (**E**).

 To close the [Search](#b-search) and [Customise](#a-customise) sections, click on the **X** button (**F**) at the top right of each section.
 Closing a section automatically reverts to the "Pathways" section, which is the default view.